Principal Investigator

 (she/her)

-I am a first-year Ph.D. student.
+I am a second-year Ph.D. student.
 My research interests lie in psycholinguistics, corpus linguistics, and computational linguistics.
 Specifically, I am interested in using psycholinguistic experiments, computational modeling, and corpus-based methods to uncover underlying mechanisms of first and second language acquisition and processing.
 I am currently working on multiword sequences and how emotions predict language processing.

 Marina Zhukova